 Side effects are common among patients taking beta blockers.
-Longer-term trials (12-58 months) directly comparing beta blockers in patients with hypertension (atenolol vs bisoprolol vs propranolol), heart failure (carvedilol vs metoprolol), bleeding esophageal varices (atenolol vs propranolol), and atrial fibrillation (bisoprolol vs carvedilol) showed no differences in any of the safety parameters measured, with one exception.
-Carvedilol caused more dizziness than metoprolol (14.7% vs 1.3%; p=0.0046) in a fair quality trial of 122 patients with heart failure.83 Propranolol caused higher rates of overall adverse event incidence than pindolol in patients with stable angina in one short-term trial (8 weeks) that used potentially flawed randomization methods.30
+In longer-term trials (12-58 months) directly comparing beta blockers in patients with hypertension (atenolol vs. bisoprolol vs. propranolol), heart failure (carvedilol vs. metoprolol), bleeding esophageal varices (atenolol vs. propranolol), or atrial fibrillation (bisoprolol vs. carvedilol), a few differences in specific adverse events were noted.
+But, overall, no particular beta blocker stood out from the others as being consistently associated with a significantly less favorable adverse effect profile.

-In everyday practice, weight gain, fatigue, dizziness, dyspnea are the most common side effects in patients with heart failure.
+In everyday practice, weight gain, fatigue, dizziness, and dyspnea are the most common side effects in patients with heart failure.
 About 1 in 5 patients require discontinuation of the initial beta blocker choice.
-In one series of 268 patients seen in a U.S. heart failure clinic, 54% were started on carvedilol and 46% on metoprolol succinate or metoprolol tartrate.143 Overall, about 1 in 5 patients (51 total) could not tolerate the initial choice of treatment.
+In a retrospective review of one series of 268 patients seen in a U.S. heart failure clinic, 54% were started on carvedilol and 46% on metoprolol succinate or metoprolol tartrate.155 Overall, about 1 in 5 patients (51 total) could not tolerate the initial choice of treatment.
 Forty of the 51 patients who could not tolerate the initial choice were switched to another beta blocker.
-Twenty two of these 40 patients tolerated the 2nd choice, with equal proportions tolerating a switch to carvedilol from metoprolol and to metoprolol from carvedilol.
+Twenty two of these 40 patients tolerated the second choice, with equal proportions tolerating a switch to carvedilol from metoprolol and to metoprolol from carvedilol.